An upcharge is an additional value to the basic price that you set for your product.

 - Turn on "Show fundraising" if you want to provide transparency to team members on the fundraising amount.
 Turn off "Show fundraising" if you want to keep the fundraising invisible to the customer.
 By default, this option is turned off.

-- IMPORTANT: We strongly recommend to keep "Show fundraising in cart and checkout only" turned off, since fundraising is set on a cart item level, and will result in different pricing being displayed on the product pages vs cart/checkout page.
+- IMPORTANT: We strongly recommend to keep "Show fundraising in cart and checkout only" turned off, since fundraising is usually set on a cart item level, and will result in different pricing being displayed on the product pages vs cart/checkout page.

 Which settings should be turned on for Fees?